grocerycrud/documentation/3.x/api/set-skin.md

 ---
 id: set-skin
 title: setSkin
 description: Change the default skin for the CRUD.
-So far we have two skins: bootstrap v3 and bootstrap v4.
+So far we have two skins: light and dark.
 canonical: docs/set-skin
 previous: where
 next: columns